 Hitachi Rail is based in 12 locations in North America.
-In the US, our locations include Pittsburgh, Washington DC, and Honolulu.
-Currently, we are building a new railcar factory in Washington County, Maryland.
-In Canada, we are based in Ontario with offices in Toronto and Mississauga.
-Further afield, we have a presence in 38 countries, across 11 manufacturing sites on three continents.
+In the US, our locations include Pittsburgh, Washington DC, Honolulu and a new railcar factory in Washington County, Maryland.
+In Canada, we are based in Ontario with offices in Toronto, North York and Mississauga, as well as in British Columbia, with an office in Burnaby, and in Quebec with an office in Montreal.
+Further afield, we have a presence in 50 countries, across 11 manufacturing sites on three continents.